finger563/esp-latency-test/README.md

 1. ESP32 dev board (code defaults to esp32s3), such as QtPy ESP32S3.
 2. Dupont wires to connect to button on controller (patch into button and gnd signal).

+For measurement method (1/ADC) above, you'll also need:
 3. Photo-diode for measuring the brightness / light of the screen.
 I used [Amazon 3mm flat head PhotoDiode](https://www.amazon.com/dp/B07VNSX74J).
 4. Resistor (1k-10k) from photodiode output to ground.

-You'll likely need to run the embedded code once with `CONFIG_DEBUG_PLOT_ALL` enabled (via menuconfig), so that you can see the ADC values for the screen on/off state based on the screen / app / sensor you select and how you've mounted them.
+If you're planning to run method (1/ADC) above, you'll likely need to run the embedded code once with `CONFIG_DEBUG_PLOT_ALL` enabled (via menuconfig), so that you can see the ADC values for the screen on/off state based on the screen / app / sensor you select and how you've mounted them.
 I use duct tape to "mount" the sensor to my phone screen :sweat_smile:.
 Then you can configure the appropriate upper/lower thresholds accordingly to take data.

 ## Use